 Meet Our Sabbatical Coverage Minister, Rev. Dr. David Pitt, following each service in Lander Hall on Sunday, March 11, 2018!
 We are so excited that Rev. Pitt has agreed to be our coverage minister while Pastor Darryl is on Sabbatical (April 8-July 8, 2018).
 We invite all of you to visit with Rev. Pitt this Sunday and make him feel that warm Kensington Community Church Welcome.
 Click here to learn a little more about Rev. Pitt’s background and professional experience.

 The church’s liturgical year is a rich source of illumination and inspiration—12 months of the year.
 To hear some of the season’s recent sermons, click here.
 Check out the topics and themes we will explore in upcoming weeks:

-October continues the amazing wonderful and meaningful worship experiences at KCC to be hearers and doers of the Good News!
+Here are the themes for our worship services this month at KCC!
 Gather at 8:30am or 10am for these wonderful times of communal worship of our Loving God!